 The good thing about exercising the back is that it will not only get you in shape but by having a strong back, you can also reduce and/or even alleviate back pain.
-And when it comes to big backs, no one knows more about the subject than James Middleton, ex-professional rugby player and health coach, who compiled this best home back workout, especially for the readers of T3.
+And when it comes to big backs, no one knows more about the subject than James Middleton, ex-professional rugby player and health coach, who compiled this back home workout for the readers of T3.

-These back exercises for home gyms use very little equipment – you need some resistance bands, a yoga mat and possible a pair of dumbbells – and work both the upper and lower back.
-It's very important to work both parts of the back because the upper back might make you look more buff, strong lower back muscles can help improving posture and reduce back pain so you can sit and sleep better.
+These back exercises use very little equipment – you can use resistance bands, a yoga mat and a pair of dumbbells if you want – and work both the upper and lower back.
+It's very important to work both parts of the back because the upper back might make you look more buff, strong lower back muscles can help improve posture and reduce back pain so you can sit and sleep better.

 While you are at it, check out James' Instagram channel (opens in new tab) where you'll find daily workouts and loads more topless images of him (for inspiration).

 Best home back workout with James Middleton